Analysis | How China’s Trying to Woo Foreigners to Buy Bonds

 6. What’s holding them back?

 Global asset managers have several gripes: One of the most common is China’s capital controls, which they fear could make it difficult to withdraw money in the event of a crisis.
 The shock devaluation in 2015 was followed by tighter capital curbs and sudden spikes in borrowing costs.
 Renewed weakness in the yuan this August was more orderly, but the U.S. still designated China a currency manipulator, an accusation China denied.
 Market liquidity is thin: It can be hard to buy some government bonds or corporate notes because the commercial banks that dominate China’s fixed-income market tend to buy and hold.
-(That’s one reason JPMorgan gave for including only a handful of bonds.)
+(That’s one reason FTSE Russell gave for its decision and also what JPMorgan said to explain why it included only a handful of bonds.)
 Another drawback is that China lacks interest-rate derivatives to meet the hedging needs of foreign investors, who are also barred from trading government bond futures.
 Other challenges include the dubious credit ratings assigned by Chinese graders, which the government is trying to address by bringing in more foreign assessors.

 7. How else do foreigners buy in?